dkameoka/youtube-playlist-js/README.md

-# YouTube Console Javascript
+# YouTube Console JavaScript
-Javascript to use in a browser console that bulk adds and deletes videos from YouTube playlists
+JavaScript to use in a browser console that bulk adds and deletes videos from YouTube playlists

 ## Usage